-So what does C4 contextualization look like for me, given that the Western esoteric community is my “indigenous” context?
+So what does C4 contextualisation look like for me, given that the Western esoteric community is my “indigenous” context?

-For me C4 contextualization means a kind of Christianity that is esoteric flavoured yet still fundamentally Christ centred.
-It is not Christo-Pagan syncretism; it is no Christian veneer over a Pagan substrate.
+For me C4 contextualisation means a kind of Christianity that is esoteric flavoured yet still fundamentally Christ centred.
+It is not a haphazard syncretism; it is not merely a Christian veneer over a Pagan substrate.
 If anything it is the converse.
 It is an answer to the question, how is the challenge of the good news lived out and communicated intelligibly to a person with my kind of cultural identity?

 Referring back to the six characteristics of esotericism, here is a few reflections I have regarding this kind of Christianity:

 The idea of universal correspondences.
 Though story clearly is more core for Christianity that symbols, symbols are nevertheless deeply significant for me.
 And as for story interpretation, I am far more interested in pattern recognition than rigid interpretation; far more interested in the big picture than small details; far more interested in the relationships between events than the events in isolation.
 I am interested in the Scriptures as story systems, in the heroes of scriptures as archetypes, in the acts of Jesus as symbolically subversive.
 We live within a symbolic universe and Jesus challenged this universe symbolically.
 I often do my theology visually as much as textually (see diagram).
 I relate my practice and teaching to my symbolic and storied environment.
 I think in terms of simultaneous causation as much as sequential causation.
 I am interested in how universal archetypes took on historical particularity in and through Jesus.